aelena/trustworthy-ai/README.md

 Good overview and understanding of the main topics around Ethics and Governance and what Regulators, think-tanks and industry groups of interest are putting out that affects the evaluation and assessments of models, and also guides the auditor be aligned in terms of compliance and potential certification of AI & ML models.

-Understand as well the societal and philosophical derivations of the technology, from obvious consideration of labor market impact, to HCI, etc.
+Understand as well the social, economical, ethical and philosophical derivations of the technology.

 - Accountability and responsibility